Glera Grape Variety

 According to the appellation rules, growers can market a still, semi-sparkling (frizzante), or fully sparkling wine as Prosecco DOC.
 In practice, however, only a tiny volume of still wines are produced, much less exported.
 As a result, wineries across the region, both large and small, know where the real money lies.

 But certain wineries take it one step further.
 The Bolla family, owners of the Valdo brand, release a small volume of traditional method Prosecco called Valdo No.10.
-Matured for approximately 12 months on the fine lees, it is a wonderful example of the creamy complexity that can flow from the Glera grape, a variety that is sometimes damned with faint praise as being “fun to drink.”
+Matured for approximately 12 months on the fine lees, it is a wonderful example of the creamy complexity that can flow from the Glera grape.
+This variety is sometimes damned with faint praise as being “fun to drink.”
 Yes, many commercial Prosecco is hardly earth-shattering, but that doesn’t mean leading producers should limit their ambitions.

 Prosecco goes premium